McGoughBill/BlobDetection/README.md

 This repository contains code for DL object detection training and also detecting blobs in images using various computer vision techniques.

+the deep learning stuff is not linked up to training on the images_subdir dataset.
+This code cannot run without the dataset on my local mac. sorry!
 ## Blob detection

 My key insight was that drones are quite consistently spiny. their arms, blades, shape, often contains components between 5-20 pixels in size.
 So, a band-pass filter that keeps features in that range is likely to be useful.